mtpontes/microservices-store/README.md

 - [x] Create fallbacks for failures between services
 - [x] Each microservice will have the ability to decode JWT token, killing the need for Auth microservice
 - [x] Create detailed API documentation with Swagger
+- [x] Group all OpenAPI documentation into Gateway
 - [ ] Implement caching with Redis
 - [ ] Allow users to have multiple addresses
 - [ ] Sending emails regarding orders